spark-c/sparksnotes/sparksnotes/quicksort/quickSort.md

     }
 }
 ```
 And there we go!
-With all of the tools we have created above, we have a working QuickSort.
+With all of the tools we have created above, we have a working Quicksort.
 You can give it a try with the array below.

 ```javascript
 const sortMe = [7, 3, 8, 8, 1, 63, 8, 15, 2, 9, 2, 7, 45, 2, 9, 152, 489, 126, 489, 126, 948, 5, 2, 7, 423, 96, 24, 7, 23, 49, 26, 54, 23, 7, 2, 79, 56, 2, 52, 243, 267, 23, 726, 0, 459, 126, 5, 2, 5, 2, 786, 2, 645, 423, 57, 2, 5, 42, 45, 5, 68, 53, 486, 51, 81, 5, 5, 53, 853, 1, 453, 53, 853, 135, 531, 8, 53, 13, 13, 100]